 Jamie Wine, a partner in the New York office of Latham & Watkins and a former member of Latham’s Executive Committee, is a leading securities lawyer according to The Legal 500 US.
 She has significant trial and arbitration experience, and specializes in complex business litigation, securities and class action litigation, and SEC and other regulatory investigations.

 Ms. Wine has represented all of the major accounting firms and a number of financial institutions in a variety of matters, many emanating from the financial crisis.
 She currently represents Ernst & Young in all civil and regulatory matters related to its role as auditor of Lehman Brothers and represents Deutsche Bank in a number of actions regarding its RMBS business.

 Ms. Wine is a former member of Latham's Executive Committee and prior to that was the Deputy Office Managing Partner of the New York office.
-She previously Co-chaired the firm's Securities Litigation and Professional Liability Practice and the Litigation Department in Los Angeles.
+She previously Co-chaired the firm's Securities Litigation & Professional Liability Practice and the Litigation & Trial Department in Los Angeles.
 She also is a former member of Latham’s Associates Committee and its Training and Career Enhancement Committee.
 Ms. Wine regularly speaks on law firm management and the role of women in the legal profession.